Not All Offers Are Equal: How to Assess Them Properly

 The highest offer is not always the strongest one.
 In practice, what matters just as much is the buyer behind it — their position, their timescale, and how likely they are to get to completion without unnecessary problems along the way.

-April is often when spring launches begin turning into real negotiations.
+This is often the point where initial interest begins turning into real negotiations.
 Offers come in, chains begin to take shape, and decisions start to matter more.
 This is where clear thinking becomes far more useful than excitement.

 The number matters — but it is not the whole story